SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Evaluation

 To validate the effectiveness of our methods, we select baselines sharing similar design choices with our approach except for key differences in: (1) matrix partitioning (1D, 1.5D, 2D); (2) sparsity awareness (oblivious vs. aware); and (3) hierarchy awareness (oblivious vs. aware).
-Specifically, we compare against four state-of-the-art distributed SpMM methods: CAGNET~\cite{tripathy2020reducing} (1.5D/stationary A, sparsity-oblivious, NCCL~\cite{nccl}), SPA~\cite{mukhopadhyay2024sparsity} (1.5D/stationary A, column-based sparsity-aware, NCCL~\cite{nccl}), BCL~\cite{brock2024rdma} (2D/stationary C, sparsity-oblivious, NVSHMEM~\cite{nvshmem}), and CoLa~\cite{zhang2025cola} (1D/stationary A, column-based sparsity-aware with hierarchical-awareness, NVSHMEM~\cite{nvshmem}).
-For CAGNET and SPA, we extract the core SpMM component from their GNN implementations and set the replication factor to 4, which delivers near-optimal performance in their original papers.
+Specifically, we compare against four state-of-the-art distributed SpMM methods: CAGNET~\cite{tripathy2020reducing} (1.5D/stationary A, sparsity-oblivious, NCCL~\cite{nccl}), SPA~\cite{mukhopadhyay2024sparsity} (1.5D/ stationary A, column-based sparsity-aware, NCCL~\cite{nccl}), BCL~\cite{brock2024rdma} (2D/stationary C, sparsity-oblivious, NVSHMEM~\cite{nvshmem}), and CoLa~\cite{zhang2025cola} (1D/stationary A, column-based sparsity-aware with hierarchical-awareness, NVSHMEM~\cite{nvshmem}).
+For CAGNET and SPA, we set the replication factor to 4, which delivers near-optimal performance in their original papers.
 Matrix (graph) reordering is disabled to ensure fair comparison and maintain applicability to diverse matrix types.
 We conduct 5 warm-up runs followed by 100 timed runs.
 We collect the end-to-end execution time of each run and report the average time over the 100 runs.